mgpapachristos/DRAQ5_Eosin_Deep_Learning/README.md

 CancerSegmentation_Final.ipynb: Code that trains and develops the Cancer Detection segmentation model based on DRAQ5&Eosin data (using transfer learning on pretrained model developed in PANDA_heroimage.ipynb).

 Deep_Learning_Results.ipynb: Code that validates the trained models on the External Standardization Dataset which was collected under different microscopy configurations.

+background_correctio.py: Code used on Fiji software for performing background correction on the Commercial Tissue MicroArray A data.

+background_correction2.py: Code used on Fiji software for performing background correction on the Commercial Tissue MicroArray B data.

+background_correction3.py: Code used on Fiji software for performing background correction on the WCB Tissue MicroArray data.

+background_correction_stand.py: Code used on Fiji software for performing background correction on the WCB Tissue Slide Cores data.